deargle/deargle.github.io/_security_assignments/lab_security_onion.md

         http contains "cars.php"

     Note again the IP address of the attack host -- in this case, the destination ip address.
 Right-click the destination field, then choose `Apply as Filter` > `Selected`.
 This will filter the entire tracefile to only activity with a destination ip matching this field.
 Let's filter even further to only select the records with `HTTP` protocol.
-This can be done by appending `and http` to your `ip.dst` filter.
+This can be done by appending `and http` after your `ip.dst ==` filter expression.

     You should now see three HTTP requests to this malicious IP.
 We know that the second one, the `GET /cars.php`, is the one that delivered the malware.
 Let's look at the first one -- right-click `Follow TCP Stream` it.
     You will notice that this HTTP reqeust as a `REFERER` header.
 This is http-speak for the site that redirected the browser to the current one.
 Note the value for the `REFERER`.
     There is a good chance that this is a compromised website.
 They're probably all compromised, but hey, world we live in.
-Fix one site at a time.
+Fix or blacklist one site at a time.

-    {% include lab_question.html question='What was the domain name of the “referer” website that referred the Windows VM to the IP that delivered the malware?' %}
+    {% include lab_question.html question='What is the domain name of the “referer” website that referred the Windows VM to the IP that delivered the malware?' %}

+    We are also interested in knowing the IP address of this referer website -- the host at that IP may be hosting other compromised sites, so we may want to blacklist the address.
+    One way that you can find that IP address is by applying the following filter: `http contains "Host: name.of.the.referer"` (case-sensitive, and do not include the protocol (e.g., `http://` ))

+    {% include lab_question.html question='What was the ip address of this referer website?' %}

     <div class='alert alert-info'><strong>What could you do with this information?</strong> Oh, lots of things.